-The issue of dynamical role allocation in evolving robots has already been tackled by Baldassarre et al. (2003), Quinn et al. (2003), Ampatzis, Tuci, Trianni, Christensen, and Dorigo (2009) and Tuci, Mitavskiy, Benedettini, and Francesca (2013).
-Baldassarre and colleagues (2003) evolved a group of robots for the ability to aggregate and collectively navigate toward a light target.
-Apart from infrared and ambient light sensors, robots were equipped with a speaker constantly producing a sound with a fixed intensity and directional microphones which were used to detect the intensity of the sounds produced by the other robots.
+The issue of dynamical role allocation in evolving robots has already been tackled by Baldassarre et al. (2003), Quinn et al. (2003), Ampatzis et al. (2009) and Tuci et al. (2013).
+Baldassarre et al. (2003) evolved a group of robots for the ability to aggregate and collectively navigate toward a light target.
+The robots were equipped with infrared sensors, ambient light sensors, a speaker and directional microphones which were used to detect the intensity of the sounds produced by the other robots (a costant sound with fixed intensity).
 Evolved robots of different replications displayed three different families of strategies.
 The most effective of these strategies involved a collaborative behaviour in which different individuals played different roles (i.e. in which some individuals assume and maintain the frontal position with respect to the group and drive the group toward the light while other individuals assume the rear position with respect to the group and follow the individuals located at the front).
 Since the groups were formed by homogeneous individuals, and since robots' controllers were formed by simple perceptrons and hence did not have any internal state, robot's specialization was situated, in the sense that it completely depended on the different input patterns that robots received from the environment.

-In a similar work, Quinn and colleagues (2003) evolved a team of three homogeneous robots able to dynamically allocating their roles in order to navigate as a group.
+In a similar work, Quinn et al. (2003) evolved a team of three homogeneous robots able to dynamically allocating their roles in order to navigate as a group.
 In this experiment, robots equipment was really minimal: each robot had just four infrared sensors and two motor-driven wheels.
 As in the case of the previous experiment, the robots were asked to move together.
 The analysis of evolved robots' behaviour showed that the task was completed by relying on two phases: during the first phase robots organize themselves into a line formation, while in the second phase the robots start to move swinging clockwise and anticlockwise while maintaining their relative positions.

-Ampatzis and colleagues (2009) evolved a team of two wheeled robots provided with a gripper in order to show a selfassembly behaviour.
-In particular, robots shared the same neural controller and the role allocation (two role are allowed: s-bot -gripper and s-bot -grippee) was accomplished by a dynamical physical interaction between the robots without an explicit communication channel.
+Ampatzis et al. (2009) evolved a team of two wheeled robots provided with a gripper to show a self-assembly behaviour.
+In particular, robots shared the same neural controller and the role allocation (two role were allowed: s-bot -gripper and s-bot -grippee) was accomplished by a dynamical physical interaction between the robots without an explicit communication channel.

-In a more recent work, Tuci and colleagues (2013), evolved a group of robots in order to show two behaviours: foraging and nest patrolling.
+In a more recent work, Tuci et al. (2013), evolved a group of robots to show two behaviours: foraging and nest patrolling.
 The authors explicitly rewarded the ability of robots to switch their role in different scenarios.
 In particular the nest and the foraging areas were indicated by a green and red light respectively.
 Furthermore the robots were not equipped with a specific communication system.